 Information Campaign to Reduce Plastic Bag Consumption in Supermarkets in Mexico

 Between 500 billion and a trillion plastic bags are consumed worldwide each year.1 In most cases, plastic bags are thrown away after one use, but it takes months to hundreds of years for them to breakdown.
-In developing countries, the increasing use of plastic is of particular concern, since waste management systems in many poorer nations are ill-equipped to deal with the increasing levels of waste.2 Governments in many developed and developing countries have adopted regulations to ban non-degradable bags or levied fees to reduce demand.
+In developing countries, the increasing use of plastic is of particular concern, since waste management systems in many poorer nations are ill-equipped to deal with the increasing levels of waste.2 Governments in many high income countries and low- and middle-income countries have adopted regulations to ban non-degradable bags or levied fees to reduce demand.
 However, the effects of such policies have been mixed.
 Understanding consumers’ behavioral responses to campaigns, nudges, and regulations is a key policy question in this field.
 To date, however, few studies have thoroughly tested the effectiveness of such strategies, particularly with regard to single-use plastic shopping bags.

 Context of the evaluation

 Mexico City uses an estimated 20 million bags per day.3 In 2009, the Federal District of Mexico City chose to ban the use of non-degradable plastic bags within the city and to fine shops for dispensing free plastic bags.
 While there are clear advantages to using degradable plastics—most notably that these bags break down and are not a threat to animal life—life-cycle studies suggest that environmental impacts are minimized most by using reusable shopping bags.